 Most of all, cut the crap and create a page that rocks.
 Stand out from the crowds and do something unique, interesting, and true to you!

 Here are some ideas for how I do content.

 I do a mix of three types of posts:

 1. Engagement – Ask a question, post a poll, leave a call-to-action: anything that asks the reader to engage.

 2. Curated post – A link to an article, a news piece, a quote, or something else that is created by someone else but relevant to your audience

 3. Story post – Something personal, something about what you’re up to, or what’s happening in your world and with your business.

 Then, you can sprinkle promo posts in there with those three.
 I like to do a curated post and then an engagement post before a promo post because when people interact with those, the algorithm is more likely to show them your promo post.
 There’s a bit of an art to it but I sit down and create 30 days’ worth of content at once so we can map out where each will go, then you just schedule it to post and don’t worry about it.
 I’d recommend coming in once a day or once every 2 days (if your page is not that busy) and look for interactions so you can reply to comments, like posts, etc.

 If someone likes a post on your page but has not liked your page yet, you can click a little button and invite them to like it.
 This works great when you have a curated post that is popular, or a post that “goes viral”.
 You get a lot of shares and people liking it who didn’t find it from your page originally.
 So you can invite them to like the page.
 I keep my own page going with about 1 hour a month dedicated to content, then 15 minutes or less a day checking in.

 Each page is as unique as the businesses behind them, so they require a personalized approach to strategy.
-If you need help with creating your Facebook strategy plan or creating content, I offer social media packages.
+If you need help with creating your Facebook strategy plan or creating content, I offer coaching packages to meet your needs.